05/11/2024

 Sellers must be careful about how they value assets.
 A company’s financial health greatly affects whether to sell normally or through insolvency.
 Things like inflation and labour shortages push for new investment approaches.

-Financing strategies
+financing strategies

 For company directors in tough situations, following the Companies Act 2006 is a must.
 This avoids legal issues related to business conduct.
 Getting expert help in insolvency and restructuring is a smart move during mergers and acquisitions.
 It’s also important for sellers to keep negotiations competitive to ensure they get the best deal.
 Speed and sureness are key points here.